Editor’s Note: This post has been updated with new content and links to help you be a better

 You can expand your ad reports to show various data points by selecting among various options in the Breakdown menu.

 Being a top spy can be dangerous.
 You can never be 100% sure whether your new findings only seem too good to be true or really are too good to be true.

 Remember that what works for your competitors may not always work for you.
 So, take all the new insights with a grain of salt and try to understand why your competitors are doing what they’re doing.

-You could test new approaches with small budgets before turning the new Facebook campaigns to the full volume.
+You can test new approaches with small budgets before turning the new Facebook campaigns to the full volume.

 And let us know if there are any other awesome Facebook ad spy tools we should check out!